ahmedmaghraby/vc-content/pages/glossary/b2b-ecommerce-companies-websites.md

             <h2 class="glosary-sub-t">Trade Key</h2>
             <div class="glosary-article">
                 <img class="glosary-pic" alt="Trade Key B2B ecommerce company" src="assets/images/TradeKey1.png"></img>
-                <p>Trade Key is Australia’s answer to the rest of the world and the important player of the top 10 b2b portals.
+                <p class="text">Trade Key is Australia’s answer to the rest of the world and the important player of the top 10 b2b portals.
 Having 158,000 members, it is the most popular B2B marketplace in Australia!
 Despite not being a large marketplace, it can easily provide any product within 38 selected categories.
 The design of the website is very simple and a bit old-fashioned, but it reveals a huge variety of products right in front of your eyes.
 The strengths of this site are the absence of a Sign-Up fee, as well as the presence of relevant trade shows and brochures.</p>
             </div>
             <h2 class="glosary-sub-t">MSC Industrial Supply Co.</h2>
             <div class="glosary-article">
                 <img class="glosary-pic" alt="MSC Industrial Supply Co B2B ecommerce site" src="assets/MSC.png" />
-                <p>This industrial supply website is dedicated to quick ordering and reordering of industrial services and products.
+                <p class="text">This industrial supply website is dedicated to quick ordering and reordering of industrial services and products.
 It is currently the largest digital marketer and distributor of “MRO” (Maintenance, Repair, and Operations) supplies.
 It should be noted that MSC is one of the largest sales forces, distributing over 500,000 industrial products from over 2,000 suppliers to over 500,000 customers.
 The company should be credited for the tremendous amount of effort they have spent on customer experience and on optimizing their website.
 The search function is great - it allows you to find items by their serial numbers and implements visual catalogs.</p>
             </div>
             <h2 class="glosary-sub-t">Grainger</h2>
             <div class="glosary-article">
                 <img class="glosary-pic" alt="Grainger B2B e commerce company" src="assets/images/Grainer.png" />
-                <p>Just like MSC Industrial Supply Co., Grainger is one of the market’s leading B2B industrial suppliers.
+                <p class="text">Just like MSC Industrial Supply Co., Grainger is one of the market’s leading B2B industrial suppliers.
 A mobile app makes purchasing easy and convenient for the customers by reducing the time for re-orders of the same product.
 There is an option to just scan the barcode of the product or get help from the customer service team.
 The great filtering options in the search feed allow, for example, to only see the items you have previously purchased.
 Another nice feature is estimated product arrival times.</p>
             </div>
             <h2 class="glosary-sub-t"><span>Quill</span>.com</h2>
             <div class="glosary-article">
                 <img class="glosary-pic" alt="Quill B2B e commerce site" src="assets/images/quill.png"></img>
-                <p>Being owned by Staples, Quill.com is the largest office supplier, which is purposefully created for B2B e-commerce.
+                <p class="text">Being owned by Staples, Quill.com is the largest office supplier, which is purposefully created for B2B e-commerce.
 The company’s website is prominent for its user-friendly interface, a wide variety of educational and office supplies, offering many great customer-benefit coupons, special deals, and rewards.
 Businesses of all sizes value the site for the variety of its general office supplies, electronics, furniture, cleaning supplies and break room products.
 The benefits of using Quill.com include a balanced marketing package that includes logo design, SEO, and social coupon services.
 Quill’s customer service is quite decent, offering to e-mail, call or chat with an advisor in case you need any help.
 The great thing you can do when shopping on this website is subscribe to their newsletter to receive exclusive e-mail coupons and deals, offering a huge variety of bulk-buy discounts for businesses of all sizes.</p>
             </div>
             <div class="glosary-article">
                 <div class="glosary-videos center">